Maturity Means Being Able to Smile at Your Past

 It’s the emotions at the time that make you feel fragile, but you’re not weak, and you must have faith that you’ll get through the situation.

 Because of all that it’s a good idea to look back, but never to stay in the situation.
 Humans have a tendency to leave the past unresolved, and that causes a continuing cycle of unhappiness.

 If you’re able to smile at the things that once hurt you, it means you’ve already moved on, that it’s in the past and you no longer have to worry about it.
 If you can smile, you’ve become mature.
 It means that what hurt you once upon a time no longer does today.

 We’ve all made mistakes at some point in our lives.
 It’s natural and normal, something that you must learn from and never repeat.

-You have to heal your wounds well, even though it’s painful, to avoid making the same mistake again.
+You have to heal your wounds well, even if it’s painful, to avoid making the same mistake again.

 If you do it over and over again and fail to find a solution, it can become a barrier that prevents you from moving forward.
 You create obstacles for yourself that aren’t even real.

 Have you made the wrong decision?
 Nothing terrible will happen.
 All of your decisions mark the way you live.
-You have to live with the decisions you make, whether they are right or wrong.
+You have to live with the decisions you make, whether they’re right or wrong.

 This is known as “maturity.”